Pasadena, California: Rose Bowl Stadium

-In addition to the annual New Year's Day Rose Bowl game and a College Football Playoff semi-final game every three years, the stadium is the home field for the UCLA Bruins football team and has hosted five Super Bowls and many BCS National Championship games.
+In addition to the annual New Year's Day Rose Bowl game and a College Football Playoff game every year, the stadium is the home field for the UCLA Bruins football team and has hosted five Super Bowls and many BCS National Championship games.
 Important soccer games include the 1984 and 2028 Summer Olympics, the final game of the 1994 FIFA World Cup, and the final game of the 1999 FIFA Women's World Cup.

 The Rose Bowl stadium was the home ground for the Los Angeles Galaxy of Major League Soccer from the team's inception in 1996 until in 2003, it moved into the soccer-specific Home Depot Center (now Dignity Health Sports Park) in Carson, California.
 The venue additionally hosted the 1998 MLS Cup.
 Many concerts and other events have been held in the stadium, such as Beyonce and Jay Z's "On the Run Tour" on August 2, 2014.